oschakoory/RiboTaxa/README.md

 RiboTaxa is a complete pipeline to rapidly filter and reconstruct the full length SSU rRNA gene from Illumina (meta)genomic dataset and perform taxonomic classification on the reconstructed sequences.

-RiboTaxa takes as input paired end files which can be in compressed format (fastq.gz) or uncompressed format (.fastq).
+RiboTaxa takes as input singled-end or paired-end files which can be in compressed format (fastq.gz) or uncompressed format (.fastq).

 Tools used in RiboTaxa pipeline:
 - For quality control :<a class="reference external" href="http://www.bioinformatics.babraham.ac.uk/projects/fastqc/" target="_blank" rel="noopener noreferrer">FastQC</a>, <a class="reference external" href="https://multiqc.info/" target="_blank" rel="noopener noreferrer">MultiQC</a>